-Portfolio Requirements for 3D Animation & VFX for Film
+Portfolio Requirements for 3D Animation & VFX for Film either Advanced Diploma or Associate of Occupational Studies (AOS)

 The portfolio for 3d Animation and VFX should contain evidence of creative ability.
 Applicants who have explored animation and/or visual effects should provide their best examples.
 Applicants who have a strong interest in the area, but do not have previous experience, should use the portfolio to demonstrate their ability to imagine and realize a creative piece of work in media that they are more familiar with.